Careers in the Piping Industry with Local 146

 Welders are in very high demand.
 They are tasked with cutting and joining materials.
 In the southwest region, many welders work on pipelines and help to provide the country with valuable resources.
 They also work in every corner of the construction industry, ensuring that structures are solid and durable.

+The versatility of welders continues beyond pipelines or other job sites.
+Welders often become inspectors, instructors, machine operators and more.
 The work outlook for welders in the southwest is promising.
 The aging workforce and influx of pipeline and structural construction projects make this a great career.
 If you have experience as a welder and want to join Local 146, click here to learn more.

 Union HVACR Career